 Rebecca Lieb, in her book Content: The Atomic Particle of Marketing, describes content as the single most important element of any marketing campaign.
-At Hinge, we talk about content as having changed the way professional services are both bought and sold.
+At Hinge, we talk about content as not only being important – but as having changed the way professional services are both bought and sold.

 While the B2B community still thrives on word-of-mouth referrals for winning new business, prospective clients – even in the most traditional industries – have learned to turn to digital channels first when they’re looking for someone to solve their problem.
 Digital channels give open, unobstructed access to what buyers of B2B services prioritize most when judging your fit for their needs – your expertise.
 This is echoed in our own research.
-In our most recent survey of the marketing practices and priorities of high-growth professional services firms, we found that their #1 marketing priority was to make their expertise more visible, and they do it through valuable, educational content.
+In Hinge Research Institute’s 2023 survey of the marketing practices and priorities of high-growth professional services firms, we found that high-growth firms prioritize making their expertise more visible, and they do it through valuable, educational content.

 Why the uber focus on content?
-Isn’t there enough noise out there, where every firm has a blog and posts in social media?
+Isn’t there enough noise out there, where every firm has a blog and posts on social media?
 While the digital universe allows us to fake many things, you can’t easily fake expertise.
 You can certainly try.
-Just because you have a blog for example doesn’t mean your blog is informative.
-Herein lies the primary set of reason for why B2B content marketing strategies can fail.
+Just because you have a blog however doesn’t mean your blog is informative.
+Herein lies the primary set of reasons for why B2B content marketing strategies can fail.

 What is a B2B Content Marketing Strategy?

 Before I get to those reasons, let me put some definition around what I’m talking about.
 A B2B content marketing strategy is an online strategy that elevates thought leadership – the written manifestation of a firm’s expertise – through the routine publication of free, valuable, educational content.
 This type of educational content is then used to attract new leads, nurture existing leads, and build preference for the firm.